-I’ve written reviews of the four books above.
+I’ve written reviews of the five books above.

 Also: Bonnes Vacances!: A Crazy Family Adventure in the French Territories by Rosie Millard which is about a 4-month tour of the DOM-TOMs Rosie made with her husband and four young children to film a documentary series for the Travel Channel (“Croissants in the Jungle”).
 Its final chapter covers Réunion (briefly); see my review here.